bssw-tutorial/bssw-tutorial.github.io/_includes/section-presentation-slides.md

 Note that these files may include additional slides that will not be discussed during the tutorial, but questions are welcome.
 {% else %}
-The presentations will be published shortly before the event.
-Please check back.
+*The presentations will be published shortly before the event.*
 {% endif %}